second-state/sewup-kv-example/README.md

 # sewup-kv-example
-A key value feature example for sewup hackthon
+A key value feature example for sewup hackathon

 ## Hangman Game
 Hangman is a classic game for learning English words.